 Dieselmouse - the very first passenger train

 Today, the railway carries more passengers than raw materials because it has become a major and unique tourist attraction.
-Unlike most other tourist railways, the DCR is newly built rather than being an old, line that has been restored.
+Unlike most other tourist railways, this railway is newly built rather than being an old line that has been restored.
 It is New Zealand's only narrow-gauge mountain railway.
 All earlier railways built to convey minerals and timber have been abandoned, some now made into heritage trails.

 Laying track at Chipmans Reversing Point